b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 You will receive a confirmation in a nonspecific way.
 Is it a warm fuzzy feeling?
 There's your answer.
 That verifies what you expected to find an answer to.
 It's true now!

 Calling any desirable outcome a "confirmation" may even be too strong of a word.
 "Did praying about this make you feel really good?
 No?
 Did you feel good *at all*?
 No?
 Well did you at least feel *not bad*?
-That's God."
+That's God confirming that the book’s contents are true!"

 Next, make sure you bear testimony.
 Put your reputation into it.
 Verbalize your beliefs repeatedly.
 Insist that [[True|it's true]].
 After enough iterations of this, you'll think “I heard myself say that it was true when I bore my testimony so it must be true.”